tunefull/tunefull.github.io/docs/index.md

 **Client Functionality**

-Once logged in users are able to perform a variety of actions such as adding or deleting friends and follows.
+Once logged in, users are able to perform a variety of actions such as adding or deleting friends and follows.
 Users have access to a feed of recent clips posted by those on the network.
-They too can post 20 to 30 second sound bytes of music which are added to their profile.
+Additionally, they can post 20 to 30 second sound bites of music which are added to their profile.
 Just click on a clip to listen and discover information about the artist, song and album.
 Users who are not logged in can access this feature to some extent, but are not able to follow or friend other users.
 The app also includes settings such as color themes.

 **Server Functionality**